megaphone icon

 Use evocative stories, narratives, and information, but not hyperbole.

-Provide the aid with information in advance.
+Provide the aide with information in advance.

 Individual emails are fairly useful.